ytnobody/Vector-QRCode-EPS/README.md

     Optional.
 Unit from 'mm', 'cm', 'in', 'pt', and 'bp'.
 Default is 'cm'.

-    Please see more datail for [CONSTRUCTOR Paragraph of the PostScript::Easy documentation](http://search.cpan.org/perldoc?PostScript::Easy\#CONSTRUCTOR).
+    Please see more datail for [CONSTRUCTOR Paragraph of the PostScript::Simple documentation](http://search.cpan.org/perldoc?PostScript::Simple\#CONSTRUCTOR).

 - colour